 Hotel internet marketing may also be referred to as hotel digital marketing, hotel online marketing or even be part of the hospitality marketing definition.
 The main focus is on building and advertising your hotel’s presence for your business online, including social media platforms.

 What is the hotel internet marketing process?

-With a high number of online bookings reported through mobile, it runs a risk you aren’t employing an e-marketing strategy for your hotel to attract and convert guests.
-The main hotel marketing processes, include defining the market you’ll operate in, who you will be targeting, what makes you different and deciding on your main hotel marketing platforms you choose to market your hotel.
+The main hotel marketing processes include defining the market you’ll operate in, who you will be targeting, what makes you different and deciding on your main hotel marketing platforms you choose to market your hotel.